maximizo/GMAPS-API-Weather-Visualization/README.md

-## Project Description
+## Weather & Location Visualization with Google Maps API

-In this project, I will visualize weather data for 500+ cities with varying distances from the equator.
+I will visualize weather data for 500+ cities with varying distances from the equator.
 I will then work with this data to set inputs for my ideal vacation weather and determine a location to visit.

 ### Features & Libraries